 I’ve been trying to decide if the speeches at th Democratic National Convention even matter.
 Sure, the all-star lineup hit it out of the park.
 They were bad for me, because I kept listening to them at work and tearing up uncontrollably.

 But does anyone really listen?
-I’m starting to think they do [...]
+I’m starting to think they do not. [...]

 Ezra writes a thoughtful, non-histrionic, non-mocking post about McCain’s choice of Palin: